 Location: 1585 Live Oak Road Paso Robles, CA 93446, Phone: 805-238-4112, Reservations

-I stumbled upon ONX winery and vineyard when I was searching for a unique wine country experience.
+I stumbled upon ONX winery and vineyard while searching for a unique wine country experience.
 ONX Winery offers the most fabulous Afternoon Tea & Wine Tasting on their beautiful vineyards.
 It is such an intimate and private experience.

 When we went, we were the only people on the Vineyard and were taken on a fun tractor tour after enjoying locally made tea sandwiches specially created to pair with their fantastic wines.
 ONX Vineyards are absolutely breathtaking and they even have on-property rentals, one of which has goats, sheep, and ducks which you can visit.